 I just finished a column by Paul Rosenberg in his “Freeman’s Weekly” online publication.
-He raised some interesting questions about life, offers some challenging perceptions and asks some penetrating questions.
+He offers some challenging perceptions and asks some penetrating questions.
 If you get a chance to look it up, I would encourage you to do so.
 I can’t find a way to link to it, so you are on your own there.

 The piece is titled “Cornerstones of Oppression: The Upper Middle Class.”